Christian Carl Gabel

-Christian Carl Gabel (10 November 1679 — 3 August 1748) was a Danish naval officer who later served as Chief Secretary of War (Overkrigssekretær) and Director of the Royal Dano-Norwegian Navy and Holmen Naval Base.
+Christian Carl Gabel (10 November 1679 — 3 August 1748) was a Danish naval officer who later served as Secretary of War and Director of the Royal Dano-Norwegian Navy and Holmen Naval Base.
 Prior to that, he had reached the rank of vice admiral after distinguishing himself in the Great Northern War.
 After falling out of favour at the court, in 1725 he was sent to Jutland as diocesan governor of Ribe and county governor of Riberhus.
 He was a major landowner but had to sell most of his estates in the middle of the 1730s.

 Early life and education

 Gabel was born on 10 November 1679 in Copenhagen, the son of Frederik Gabel and Anne Cathrine Ovcsdatter Juul.
 In 1696, he enrolled at the Knight's Academy.

 Career

 Gabel seen on a medal struck in remembrance of his victory in the Battle of Fehmarn, 1815.

 The rear side of the medal.

 Gabel started his career in the navy, becoming a captain lieutenant in 1700 and captain in 1704.
 He later entered court service, becoming a kammerjunker in 1708.
 In 1708–1709, he served as county governor of the Faroe Islands.
 In 1710, he was promoted to commander captain.
 He distinguished himself in the Battle of Fehmarn, Battle of Rügen, and several other naval engagements.
 On 15 May 1715, he was promoted to vice admiral.
 From 4 June 1717 to 18 October 1725, he served as Chief Secretary of War.
 From 1721, he was president of the Danish Admiralty.
 He was also admitted to the Kommissariatskollegiet.
 From 14 July 1721 to 29 October 1725, he also served as director of the navy and Golmen.
 On 18 June 1717, he was created a Knight of the Order of the Dannebrog.